"Dynamical" interactions and gauge invariance: The Poincar e group

-As a rule this connection is realized by the relativistic wave equations.
+As a rule the Lorentz--Poincar\'e connection is realized by the relativistic wave equations.
 If the relativistic wave equation transforms as a finite-dimensional representation of the Lorentz group by Eq.~(\ref{eq01}), it contains spins exceeding the desired physical spins.
 In order that the solutions of the field equation correspond to a particle with a definite spin, the equation must act like a projection operator to pick out the desired spin components, i.e.\ to select the corresponding irreducible representation of the Poincar\'e group.